 · Pavilion/Track: Open

-· FITNESS TESTING: Effective March 17, 2020, all Official Fitness Assessment Testing is cancelled until June 2020.
+· FITNESS TESTING: Effective May 2020, all Official Fitness Assessment Testing is cancelled until Oct 1.
+More info can be found here.

 375 AMW/LRA Office: Will be operational so issuing of SIPR tokens and provisioning BUEM devices will be available.
 If any critical or mission impacting communication issues may arise, please contact the Scott Cyber Operations Center at 256-2666 Opt 4.
 If any AMC specific communications related issues may arise, please contact the AMC MCCC at 256-1332.